 This chart shows the five basic spellings and sounds.
 I find that students often like to learn each separately, in a systematic manner.

-The letter 'w' changes the R-controlled vowel sounds.
+When the letter 'w' precedes an R-controlled vowel , the sound changes.
 Students are often familiar with the words: war, word, and work.
 Since many of my students are refugees, the word 'war' is common in their vocabulary.

 So what about the words like 'hear' or 'fire'?
 'Hear' has a long vowel team followed by 'r'.
 Also, 'care' has a silent e long vowel followed by a 'r'.
 I contrast these by talking about hear vs her and care vs car.